sowcow/ogden-german/README.md

 - Your score reflects that.
 - There is a time limit.
 - The list of words is generated from Ogden's Basic English vocabulary.
-- Translations are stored in a text file: `translations.yml`.
+- Translations are stored in [a text file](processing/translations.yml).
   They are generated with freedict eng-deu dictionary.

 ## Note